D-Kalkan/Custom-Stats-Eco/readme.md

 * Substrates now require 4 ceramic

-Half XP requirement for glassworking
-Industry xp requirement dropped by 1/3

 ### Changes brought forward from previous season ###
 * Added the ability for arrastras to break down all stone types
 * Moved Iron Barrels to the Pottery skill